totxprex/totxprex/README.md

 * ✉️  You can contact me at [totxprex@gmail.com](mailto:totxprex@gmail.com)
 * 🧠  I'm learning Amazon Cloud Services
 * 🤝  I'm open to collaborating on anything Coding!
-* ⚡  I code everyday.
-I secretly love coding.
-Coding is my addiction.
+* ⚡  Coding is my life.
+I accept it, I love it, and I am so thankful for it.

 ### Skills